common name: tropical fowl mite

 - Hirst S. 1916.
 On some new acarine parasites of rats.
 Bulletin of Entomological Research 6: 183-190.

 - Phillis WA, Cromroy HL.
-(December 1972).
-A preliminary survey of ectoparasitic mites (Acari) of the house hparrow and mockingbird in Florida.
+1972.
+A preliminary survey of ectoparasitic mites (Acari) of the house sparrow and mockingbird in Florida.
 Florida Entomologist 55.

 - Sambon LW.
 1928.
 The parasitic acarions of animals and the part they play in the causation of the eruptive fevers and other diseases of man.
 Preliminary considerations based upon an ecological study of typhus fever.
 Annals of Tropical Medical Parasitology 22: 67-132.